Singh-csm/Mongoose_Notes/README.md

 - Mongoose includes built-in type ```casting, validation, query building, and business logic hooks.```

-- Mongoose allows you to write ```validation logic``` before saving data into MongoDB, or attach specific behaviors to certain events in the lifecycle of a document.```
+- Mongoose allows you to write ```validation logic``` before saving data into MongoDB, or attach specific behaviors to certain events in the lifecycle of a document

 - Mongoose supports ```middleware```, which allows you to perform certain actions before or after specific events in the lifecycle of a document